uchicago-library/attachment-converter/doc/releasing.md

 to enter the `sudo` password for the emulated ubuntu account.
 Then, after a few minutes, when the rule runs the `debuild` utility, you will be prompted to enter the UChicago DLDC's `gpg` key password.
-After that, it is save to get up and make a coffee etc. while `make launchpad` runs in the background.
+After that, it is safe to get up and make a coffee etc. while `make launchpad` runs in the background.
 The whole process takes 10-15 minutes, because this rule concludes by trying to build the entire project in a chroot using Debian's `sbuild` utility.  `make launchpad`